-You can blacken fish inside your house on a stovetop, but why make the mess?
+You can blacken fish fillets inside your house on a stovetop, but why make the mess?
 If you’re all for a simple, easy after dinner clean-up, then do it on your ASF BBQ pit.
-It just makes sense!
+This BBQ fish fillet recipe just makes sense!
 Light a large pile of coals in the pit, grab a cast iron skillet and some grease, and you’re ready to go!

 Prep Time: 15 - 20 minutes